tanmay-ty/tanmay-ty.github.io/_posts/2026-02-17-fireside-chat-my-evening-thoughts-with-ai.md

 ---
 layout: post
-title: ""Post 1 — Why This Space Exists""
+title: "Post 1 — Why This Space Exists"
 subtitle: "Fireside Chat is my evening space for slow, rigorous thinking about the biggest unsettled questions at the intersection of humans, AI, truth, and technological change.
 It’s not a hot-take or headline-reaction blog—it’s a long-form inquiry where I use an AI as a Socratic sparring partner to challenge assumptions, surface tensions, and avoid premature certainty.
 Each post explores one central question, why it matters now, a structured examination, what remains unresolved, and key takeaways.
 The goal isn’t to “win” debates—it’s to raise their quality."
 date: 2026-02-17 20:00:00 +0100
 ---